Textbooks and Resources

 - Advanced bash scripting guide

-sublime text editor for longer sessions and
+sublime as a text editor for longer sessions and

 vi for quick fixes, while others prefer